NKrChauhan/restaurant-review-system/README.md

 The API uses JSON for request and response bodies.
 Here are the main endpoints:

-This document outlines the API endpoints for managing users, restaurants and reviews in the system.
+This document outlines the API endpoints for managing users, restaurants, and reviews in the system.
 The base URL for all requests is assumed to be `http://localhost:3000/api/v1`.

 **Authentication:**

-Most user and restaurant management endpoints require authentication using a JSON Web Token (JWT).
+Most user and restaurant management endpoints require JSON Web Token (JWT) authentication.
 You can obtain a JWT by logging in with a user's email and password.

 **User Endpoints**